Share on social media

 Find More Watercooler Picks

 The main contenders for the crown are Logan’s three children from his second marriage (he’s currently on his third).
-There’s Kendall (Strong), a recovering addict who’s stood loyally by his father’s side—and in his shadow—for years.
-As the one with the most experience in the executive suite he’s always assumed he was first in the line of succession.
+There’s Kendall, a recovering addict who’s stood loyally by his father’s side—and in his shadow—for years.
+As the one with the most experience in the executive suite, he’s always assumed he was first in the line of succession.
 Until it becomes clear that he isn’t.
-There’s also Logan’s only daughter (and clear favorite), Siobhan (Snook), who he lures back into the fold from a successful career in politics by dangling the prospect of leapfrogging over her older brothers.
-Finally, there’s everyone’s favorite dark horse Roman (Culkin), Logan’s youngest son, who’s desperate for his father’s approval but has to convince him that after years of not taking anything seriously he’s finally willing to buckle down and do the work.
+His car accident in Season 2 made him guilty of manslaughter, but his father managed to cover it up.

 From his point of view, Logan is a victim of his own success.
 While he bootstrapped his way to the top, his children were born into a world of privilege.
-They may have inherited his cutthroat nature, but they never had to struggle the way he did, never built an empire from the ground up.
-They’ve had everything they’ve ever wanted handed to them, so it’s only natural the knives would come out when they all want the same thing (to lead the company.
+They may have inherited his ruthlessness, but they never had to struggle the way he did, and never built an empire from the ground up.
+They’ve had everything they’ve ever wanted handed to them, so it’s only natural the knives would come out when they all want the same thing: to lead the company.

 Of course, they also had to grow up with an ice cold bully for a father.
 The short-tempered, take-no-prisoners attitude that served Logan well in business isn’t ideal for a stable and happy home life, and all the Roy heirs bear their scars in different ways.